 3rd Friday: Beyond Borders

-6:15-6:35pm: Orchestra Music Participatory Performance with El Sistema: Enjoy a performance then participate in a workshop and communal performance led by El Sistema artists.
+6:30-7pm: Orchestra Music Beyond Borders with El Sistema: Enjoy a joint performance of El Sistema Santa Cruz and El Sistema Puerto La Cruz, Santa Cruz’s sister city in Venezuela.
 El Sistema music programs are designed to improve the life trajectory of youth as a paradigm for social change.

 Tamales and Drinks by Senderos.
 Senderos will be selling Tamales (chicken and vegetarian), Tejate (a traditional Oaxacan beverage), sodas, and water in the back patio.